-To fully utilize the talents and abilities of everyone on the team, we structure ourselves into groups that work on specific aspects of the car.
-These are our Subsystems.
+To fully utilize the talents and abilities of everyone on the team, Formula is divided into unique subsystems.

 Aero is responsible for the aerodynamic performance of the car.
 This includes in-depth analysis and design of the wing elements for generating downforce and sideforce.
 Analysis of cooling for other components of the car is aero's responsibility as well.

 Aero Structures literally supports the aerodynamic components of the car, attaching the front, rear, and side wings to the rest of the chassis.
 The goal of Aero Structures is to provide an optimal balance of weight, rigidity, and ease-of-installation that best allows the aero subsystem to perform at its finest.